Graeme Bird’s hang gliders

 …in 20 knots at Baileys Beach, a west coast ridge soaring site… I pulled in the bar to penetrate away from take-off and found myself diving towards the beach with negative bar pressure.
 Luckily the pressure eased as I got closer to the beach and I managed to land safely.

 That was a lesson that several pilots of the early Rogallo wings discovered.
 Not all survived the loss of pitch stability in a dive if the wing had insufficient reflex.
+(See Luff in the time of cholera for more about the phenomenon known as the luffing dive.)

 In 1975, together with Rob Beresford, Graeme built the Skua, which featured the curved leading edges of the Seagull.
 (See Semi cylindrical Rogallo in Rogallo wing definitions and diagrams.)
 He added a raised shaped keel pocket with reflex for pitch stability.
-(See Tom Price’s flying machines for another early adopter of that innovation.)

 In the early days I learned a lot from my friend Rob Beresford not only on how to fly but how to think about a hang glider.
 Rob built all his gliders in his garage and he made everything except the sails.